 Tips to make Perfect Ladoo

 - Roast the besan well on low flame in a heavy bottom pan.
 This is the most important thing to make good besan ladoo.
-If you don't roast the besan well, the ladoos will have a raw taste.
-See the recipe step by step images when making this so you can see how the texture of the besan changes as it cooks.
+If you don’t roast the besan well, the ladoos will have a raw taste.
+See the step-by-step instructions for making this recipe so you can see how the texture of the besan changes as it cooks.

-- Make sure to not over roast the besan, else it can burn.
-You really have to keep stirring and watching the besan while making these ladoo.
-It only takes a minute for the besan from being perfectly cooked to burning, so be careful at the final stages.
+- Make sure not to over-roast the besan, or else it can burn.
+You have to keep stirring and watching the besan while making these ladoo.
+It only takes a minute for the besan to go from being perfectly cooked to burning, so be careful in the final stages.

 - Cool the roasted besan completely before adding sugar.
 It will take about 15-20 minutes to cool.
-This is required, so the sugar does not melt and make it difficult to bind the ladoos.
+This is required so the sugar does not melt and makes it difficult to bind the ladoos.

 - If you double or triple this recipe, the roasting time will increase as well.